APSA & UNESCO host French premiere screening of The Idol

 I want to thank Mohammed Assaf for being an example of that persistence and being able to change, through his voice, ugliness to beauty.
 It is the true celebration of art.
 I want to thank my producers, cast and crew for making this movie possible.
 And finally, I want to thank audiences for coming to watch The Idol.
 At the end, the audience is who has the ultimate right to judge our work.”

-The United Nations Educational, Scientific, and Cultural Organisation works to create the conditions for dialogue among civilizations, cultures and peoples, based upon respect for commonly shared values.
+The United Nations Educational, Scientific, and Cultural Organisation works to create the conditions for dialogue among civilisations, cultures and peoples, based upon respect for commonly shared values.
 It is through this dialogue that the world can achieve global visions of sustainable development encompassing observance of human rights, mutual respect and the alleviation of poverty, all of which are at the heart of UNESCO’S mission and activities.

 More on the convention: